-The analysis includes scenarios for baseline conditions and for each of the four phases of the proposed program.
+The analysis includes scenarios for current conditions and for each of the four phases of the proposed program.
 The analysis modeled the progressive changes in management actions and strategies linked to hatchery practices, habitat restoration actions and potential changes in harvest rates.
 As noted in preceding paragraphs and tables of this document, the projected timelines for each phase of the project hinge upon performance standards for both hatchery and wild spring Chinook, and should be viewed as the minimal timeframe needed for project progression.
 Actual timelines for each phase of the project may be delayed due to a number of factors.
 Similarly, modeling results for each phase of the project do not have a specified number of years tied directly to them.
 The modeling results for each phase of the project demonstrate the responses in NOR and HOR abundances, harvest, and PNI values based on phase specific management actions regardless of projected timelines.
 In essence, the results for each phase can be viewed as the long-term projections and benefits of each phase of the program.
-A summary of model parameters influenced by changes in management actions and habitat conditions is summarized in Table 6 below.
+A summary of model parameters influenced by changes in management actions and habitat conditions is summarized in Table 1 below.

-Baseline Conditions:
+Current Conditions:

-Habitat- EDT modeled estimates of natural production potential for the state of the habitat prior to 2005 in the absence of harvest.
-"Baseline Conditions" is defined as a model run representing natural production potential prior to basin wide habitat restoration activities and passage improvements at Castile Falls completed as of 2005.
-The baseline conditions scenario serves as a reference point for natural production potential prior to recolonization of the upper basin above Castile Falls, and habitat restoration activities occurring after 2005.
-While substantial habitat work has been completed subsequent to the baseline conditions model development, much work remains to meet "full restoration potential".
+Habitat- EDT modeled estimates of natural production potential for the current state of the habitat in the absence of harvest.
+"Current Conditions" is defined as a baseline model run representing natural production potential prior to basin wide habitat restoration activities and passage improvements at Castile Falls completed as of 2005.
+The current conditions scenario serves as a reference point for natural production potential prior to recolonization of the upper basin above Castile Falls, and future habitat restoration activities.